 35. Do not make your video an ad.
-In other words, get a point across but do it without trying to sell something.
+In other words, get a point across, but do it without trying to sell something.

-36. Choose the thumbnail wisely.
-You Tube actually lets users choose their thumbnails so do it carefully and thoughtfully.
+36. Choose your thumbnail wisely.
+YouTube actually lets users choose their thumbnails, so do it carefully and thoughtfully.

-39. Be real and do not try to fake out your viewers.
+39. Be real, and do not try to fake out your viewers.
 Most people can spot a fake video or something that isn’t sincere.

 43. Stick to your target audience.
 Don’t try to branch out too far from your purpose, or you could easily lose loyal followers.

 47. Use props, costumes, and other “organic” things in your video.
-Fancy editing does not always make for the best viewing.
+Remember: Fancy editing does not always make for the best viewing.

 50. Specify your channel type, and have a clear sense of what you’re offering on the channel’s main page.

 YouTube, as I’m sure you know, is a very high-traffic website.
 If you learn how to utilize it correctly, you can drive huge amounts of traffic to your website.